Two RV Gypsies: Full-Time RVers

 Plus Blowing Rock and Grandfather Mountain

 The Zip Line course at Hawksnest claims to be the longest on the east coast with over 1.5 miles of cable riding and 10 different cables through the trees and over creeks (and even over snow tubers during the winter months).
 The Zip Line course is set in the middle of some of the best views in the High Country.
 Zip Line riding is an exciting and safe experience for the entire family.
 Children must be 5 years old to ride.
-The harness will accommodate a 40 inch waist with a maximum weight of 250 lbs.
+The harness will accommodate a 40 inch waist with a maximum weight of 250 pounds.
 Please remember to wear shoes which strap to your feet and are good for walking in the woods.
 Hawksnest is also expanding their zipline, so the two RV Gypsies hope to return at a later date because they really enjoyed this zipline and the employees are very friendly.

-sign - welcome to Hawksnest Hawksnest building
+sign - welcome to Hawksnest

 views of the area from the office building